 All participants must attend an ID drive, in which they are required to go through an orientation on the benefits and limitations of the card, and sign a simple contract to this effect.
 They then go through a thorough vetting process in which they must provide proof of identity (embassy ID, national ID card, passport, or driver’s license), proof of age (passport, birth certificate, certificate of baptism), and proof of address (utility bill, medical record, bank statement, or lease agreement).
-The required list of approved documents has been agreed upon by local law enforcement partners, and all those at the document check station must be trained and reliable.
-An immigration attorney or paralegal is present at each document check table as questions of authenticity arise.
-As one of the hallmarks of the program, participants also engage in dialogue with law enforcement and other community partners present throughout the waiting process on a variety of topics, including: how to report a crime, traffic and domestic violence laws, and navigating city, health, and social service systems.
+The required list of approved documents has been agreed upon by local partners, and all those at the document check station must be trained and reliable.
+Per Florida law, we maintain a copy of each recipient's proof of age document, as well as an affidavit in which they attest to their age for three years.
+These documents, and the signed contract, are kept in a secure location at Westminster Presbyterian Church.

 In order to receive an HRC Community ID, you need to provide valid proof of identity, address, and age.

 For proof of identity, the best document to bring is a passport (valid or expired), a driver’s license (valid or expired), or a foreign national ID card.

 For proof of address, the best document to bring is a utility bill, lease, bank statement, medical bill, or driver’s license.